UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: Related Works

 Early works in this area \cite{fu2024featup, suri2024lift} used iterative upsampling with simple modules to create denser features.
 FeatUp \cite{fu2024featup} proposed two feature upsampling methods, the first using an improved Joint Bilinear Upsampler (JBU) \cite{kopf2007joint} and the second using per-image Implicit Networks \cite{chen2021learning}.
 The first method provides high-speed upsampling but lower upsampling quality, while the latter provides incredibly sharp and high-quality upsampled features, but has a high inference cost as it requires training an implicit model for each image.
 LiFT \cite{suri2024lift} proposed a Lightweight Feature Transforming network with a simple self-supervised learning process to create $2\times$ upsampled features, with the potential for larger upsampling through iterative application of the same module.
 While this approach is simple and efficient, it has been shown that LiFT's iterative upsampling can lead to semantic drift and degraded features \cite{couairon2025jafar}.
 In this work, we propose a new iterative feature upsampler, UPLiFT, which overcomes the limitations of prior similar approaches.

 More recent works \cite{couairon2025jafar, huang2025loftup, wimmer2025anyup} have shifted to using cross-attention-based feature resampling.
 LoftUp \cite{huang2025loftup} and JAFAR \cite{couairon2025jafar} both propose a query-key-value (QKV) cross-attention \cite{vaswani2017attention} approach that combines high-resolution queries derived from an input image, with low-resolution keys and values derived from backbone features to perform flexible and direct upsampling.
 Moreover, this approach acts as an effective regularizer, ensuring the output features maintain a similar distribution to the input features.
 AnyUp \cite{wimmer2025anyup} further adapts the JAFAR architecture \cite{couairon2025jafar} into a backbone-agnostic model, with a special adapter layer that allows it to generalize to other feature extractors at inference time.
-These approaches show strong results, but their use of QKV cross-attention makes them less efficient, giving them quadratic time-scaling with respect to the number of visual tokens.
-In contrast, our proposed UPLiFT architecture enjoys the same benefits of stable features, while also remaining linear in time with respect to the number of image patches.
+These approaches show strong results, but their use of QKV cross-attention makes them less efficient, giving them quadratic time-scaling with respect to the number of visual tokens, as shown in Figure \ref{fig:teaser}.
+In contrast, our proposed UPLiFT architecture enjoys the same benefits of stable features while also remaining linear in time-scaling thanks to our Local Attender module.

+AnyUp-v2 improves on the efficiency of the original AnyUp-v1 by using Neighborhood Attention (NATTEN) \cite{hassani2023neighborhood}, which also achieves linear scaling.
+We note from Figure \ref{fig:teaser} that our UPLiFT still has better scaling overall.
+Unlike NATTEN, our Local Attender does not use QKV attention, but instead uses a high-resolution guide feature map to derive the attention maps.
+In addition, we formulate all operations in terms of fixed directional offsets, removing the need for spatial embeddings.
 We also recognize that UPLiFT's use of fixed-step upsamplers makes it slightly less flexible than cross-attention-based methods; however, given that most approaches simply aim to upsample to pixel-dense features, we believe this is not a significant detriment.